metrorailings/OwlBlog/content/posts/2022-week-14-insights.md

 Patrick Mahomes with another fantastic throw leading to a surprise touchdown.
 Chiefs are running up points against the Broncos early.

 Willie Gay with a pick-six.
 Can we retire Russ?

+***

+## Buccaneers @ 49ers

+Jordan Willis with a big play forcing a hold to take away a Tampa touchdown.

+Purdy got some balls on him.